lukiwieser/aave-liquidation-risk/README.md

    The results from the scripts will be saved in the following folders:
    - `data/raw`: Contains raw downloaded data.
-   - `data/parsed`:Contains the parsed data.
+   - `data/parsed`: Contains the parsed data.
    - `reports`: Contains the final results.